tutinformatics/ofbiz/docs/filter-usage.md

+This is documentation for filter service which is a more frontend friendly wrapper for performFind for filtering entities based on entity field values (meaning no related objects are being checked)

 Usage is similar to performFind, as the supported actions are same.
 For written out limitations, check performFind documentation.

 A small summary for limitations on AND and OR is that you can do (x AND b) OR (z AND l) but not (x OR y) AND (z OR a)